z-shell/zi/docs/README.md

 Further releases of ❮ ZI ❯ will have Visual Studio Code workspace pre-configured, which allows easy workspace integration locally or directly in the browser.

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/z-shell/zi)

-## Authors & contributors

-The original setup of this repository is by [Z-Shell ZI Community](https://github.com/z-shell).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/z-shell/zi/contributors).

 ## Project assistance